Earthquakes on May 8, 2026

 572.0 km---✓ ReviewedUSGS →

-This magnitude 4.5 event was detected south of the Fiji Islands on May 8, 2026, with origin time 21:15 UTC.
-At 572.0 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
+May 8, 2026 brought a magnitude 4.5 earthquake south of the Fiji Islands, logged at 21:15 UTC.
+At 572.0 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
 Geolocation places the event at -22.966°N, 178.995°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08